liangzheng816/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

 ## Using a comma-separated value (CSV) file for bulk upload

 Migration Manager lets you use a comma-separated (CSV) file to bulk migrate your data.
-Use any text editor, or an application like Excel, to create the CSV file.
+Create the CSV file using any text editor, or an application like Excel.

 ### CSV file format